Best Canon wide-angle lenses

 Manual focus wide-angle alternatives for Canon DSLRs

-Finally, for people with a small budget and looking for a cheap wide-angle lens, Samyang offers a very good 14mm f/2.8 MF.
-According to the feedback, this lens would offer a quality close to the native Canon and Nikon 14mm lenses.By the way, I almost forgot, but recently, Irix released a wide angle lens that made a lot of noise, the Irix 15mm f/2.4.
-Many consider it as a very nice alternative to the Canon wide angle lenses which remains expensive compared to this “low cost” wide angle lens (less than 500€).
+Finally, for anyone on a small budget looking for an inexpensive wide-angle lens, Samyang offers a very good 14mm f/2.8 MF.
+Based on user feedback, this lens offers quality close to the native Canon and Nikon 14mm lenses.
+By the way, I almost forgot, but recently, Irix released a wide-angle lens that attracted a lot of attention, the Irix 15mm f/2.4.
+Many consider it as a very nice alternative to the Canon wide-angle lenses which remains expensive compared with this low-cost wide-angle lens (less than 500€).
 Note that there are two versions of the lens: Firefly and Blackstone.

 Choosing your wide-angle lens - Reminders

-Your sensor - APS-C body or Full Frame
+Your sensor - APS-C body or Full-frame

-At Canon, you have to remember this :
+At Canon, remember this:

 Lens mount

-We will see it below in the list of wide-angle lenses for Canon that I recommend, but more and more third-party brands offer very nice lenses, very often as good quality as the native brands, or even better.
-The price/quality ratio is often unbeatable.
+We’ll see this below in the list of Canon wide-angle lenses I recommend, but more and more third-party brands offer very nice lenses, often with quality as good as native-brand lenses, or sometimes even better.
+The price-to-performance ratio is often unbeatable.
 I am thinking in particular of the brands Sigma, Tamron, Zeiss or Samyang/Rokinon.
 However, these brands offer different lenses for Canon, Nikon or sometimes even Sony.
-Be careful to check the compatibility so that your wide-angle lens fits well on your Canon camera…It will be dumb to buy a lens for Nikon if you own a 6D Mark II or a 5d Mark IV, right ?!
-Be sure then to check that the lens is for the EF mount (for full frame cameras) or EF-S mount (for APS-C cameras).
+Be careful to check the compatibility so that your wide-angle lens fits your Canon camera properly… It would be a shame to buy a lens for Nikon if you own a 6D Mark II or a 5D Mark IV, right?
+So make sure to check that the lens is for the EF mount (for full-frame cameras) or EF-S mount (for APS-C cameras).

 The focal length

-We can consider a wide angle:
+We can generally consider a wide-angle to be:

 - For an APS-C body: Between 10 and 24mm.

-Of course, you will found here wide-angle prime lenses (Ex: 14mm f/1.8) and zooms lenses (Ex: 16-35mm f/4).
-In this article, I won’t talk about Fisheye-lens.
+Of course, you’ll find here wide-angle prime lenses (Ex: 14mm f/1.8) and zoom lenses (Ex: 16-35mm f/4).
+In this article, I won’t talk about fisheye lenses.

 The maximum aperture of your lens